 REPORT ON THE AUDIT OF THE STANDALONE FINANCIAL STATEMENTS

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in Indiaof the state of affairsof the Company as at 31 March 2021 and profit and other comprehensiveincome changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairsof the Company as at March 31 2022 and its loss totalcomprehensive loss its cash flows and the changes in equity for the year ended on thatdate.

 Basis for Opinion

-143(10) of the Act.
-Our responsibilities under those SAs are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone FinancialStatements section of our report.
-We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India together with theethical requirements that are relevant to our audit of the standalone financialAct and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the ICAIs Code of Ethics.We believe that the audit evidence we have obtained is sufficient and appropriate to providea basis for our audit opinion on the Standalone financial statements.
+143(10) of the Act (SAs).
+Our responsibilities under those Standards are furtherdescribed in the Auditors Responsibility for the Audit of the Standalone FinancialStatements section of our report.
+We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India (ICAI) togetherwith the ethical requirements that are relevant to our audit of the standalone financialAct and the Rules made thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the ICAIs Code of Ethics.We believe that the audit evidence obtained by us is sufficient and appropriate to providea basis for our audit opinion on the standalone financial statements.

 Key Audit Matters